TanDunYuan/projectairfoil/README.md

 Note: if airfoil is too thin the mesh size of streamline should be smaller for better streamline pictures.

 airfoil.m is the main application using cdoublet and panelgen as functions in airfoil.m

+This is part of the curriculum project and cdoublet and panelgen were provided for.